UK undercover policing relationships scandal: Other related undercover controversies

 Crown Prosecution Service (CPS) barrister Felicity Gerry was forced to withdraw the case against the activists after Kennedy confessed to the set-up, evidence of which the CPS had withheld from the defence.
 The CPS also withheld the fact that Kennedy was giving testimony under the false name Mark Stone using a false passport supplied by the police.
 Secret tapes "that could have exonerated six activists, known as the "deniers" because they claimed not to have agreed to join the protest" and "evidence gathered by the Guardian now suggests it was the Crown Prosecution Service rather than the police that withheld the tapes."
-CPS lawyer Ian Cunningham faced dismissal after a report by Sir Christopher Rose criticised Cunningham for failing to ask questions about Kennedy’s involvement in the Ratcliffe plot.
+CPS lawyer Ian Cunningham faced dismissal after a report by Sir Christopher Rose criticised Cunningham for failing to ask questions about Kennedy's involvement in the Ratcliffe plot.

+A 2025 criminal case involving police officer Nick Gratwick revealed he infiltrated environmental and animal rights campaigns in the 1990s-2000s.

 Impact, inquiry and aftermath of disclosures

-As of 2016 the legal cases continue.
 In November 2015 the Metropolitan Police force apologised to seven women "tricked into relationships" over a period of 25 years by officers in the Special Demonstration Squad (SDS) and the National Public Order Intelligence Unit (NPOIU).
 The officers involved had eventually "vanished", leaving questions and deceit behind, described by victims as "psychological torture".
 Financial settlements estimated at £3 million for the seven claimants were also made as part of the settlement.

 The disclosures also led to the closing of the units concerned, and a public inquiry, the Undercover Policing Inquiry, concerning the conduct of police in undercover operations.
 The inquiry is headed by senior judge Lord Justice Pitchford, a Lord Justice of Appeal and member of the Privy Council.
 One group representing victims of such practices is the Undercover Research Group, whose website provides alternative coverage and comments on the inquiry.

-As of April 2018 the inquiry has confirmed that undercover police had infiltrated the following groups and movements:
+The inquiry along with subsequent court proceedings have confirmed that undercover police had infiltrated the following groups and movements: